3 Reasons You Should Be Buying NSF Certified Equipment And Supplies

-If you regularly buy or sell commercial food service equipment and supplies, then you’re probably familiar with the NSF certification stamp that appears on any number of products from ladles to refrigerators.
-You may even know that NSF International (formerly the National Sanitation Foundation) is an independent, not-for-profit, third party that, among other things, tests and certifies food service equipment and supplies to verify that they meet or exceed NSF’s standards for clean-ability, sanitation, and food protection.
+If you regularly buy or sell commercial food service equipment and supplies, then you’re probably familiar with the NSF certification stamp that appears on any number of products.
+From ladles to refrigerators, the NSF stamp is everywhere.
+You may even know that NSF International (formerly the National Sanitation Foundation) is an independent, not-for-profit, third party.
+Among other things, NSF tests and certifies food service equipment and supplies to verify that they meet or exceed rigorous standards for clean-ability, sanitation, and food protection.
 Items that pass the tests for materials, design, construction, and performance, get the NSF stamp.

 One of PJP’s amazing customers recently asked, “So what does that mean?
 Am I required to buy NSF products for my commercial kitchen or not?”